IOPConnect

-Every year, IOP will typically run four impact projects.
+Every year, IOP will typically run three impact projects.
 These will involve convening community debates, gathering evidence, setting out recommendations and facilitating action, that may, for example:

-• influence national science and technology strategies and investment
+- influence national science, innovation and technology strategies and investment

-• create roadmaps that set out how physics can address sector challenges
+- create roadmaps that set out how physics can address sector or global challenges

 Who should get involved

-You should get involved if you are a member, physicist, researcher, innovator, engineer, or business leader.
-We need the expertise and input of IOP members like you to bring our impact projects to life.
+You should get involved by submitting an idea, or indicating you’d like to help, if you are a member, physicist, researcher, innovator, engineer, or business leader.
+We need the ideas and expertise of IOP members like you to bring our impact projects to life.

-Members will also have the opportunity to join our impact project teams, either as partners or secondees, to strengthen our knowledge and capacity and help us deliver tangible results for the community.
+Members will have opportunities to join our impact project teams, either as partners or secondees, to strengthen our knowledge and capacity and help us deliver tangible results for the community.
+Please send an email to [email protected] if you would like to get involved in any current impact projects – or make a submission if you have an important idea that’s not being worked on.

 Wide and effective membership engagement is critical, and we want to make sure all members can participate, inclusive of: